-RabbitMQ for PCF allows developers to easily connect distributed applications using the robust messaging capabilities of RabbitMQ—the most widely deployed open source message broker.
+RabbitMQ for Pivotal Platform allows developers to easily connect distributed applications using the robust messaging capabilities of RabbitMQ—the most widely deployed open source message broker.
 Developers can simplify connections between applications, deploy more scalable systems, and ship faster.

 Provide Self-Service Access to Developers